 - Very dirty stove to carry inside a cook pot.

-Disclosure: Toaks provided Philip Werner (SectionHiker.com) with a free Titanium Wood Stove for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: Toaks provided Philip Werner (SectionHiker.com) with a free Titanium Wood Stove for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches